BBQ Gas Regulator – Barbecue Gas Hose and Regulator

 BBQ Gas Hose and Regulator — The Usual Suspects

-It should cost no more than $50 at your local BBQ store.
+It should cost no more than $50 at your local gas BBQ store.

 So what is all the media hype about?

-Typically it’s about gas fires, not explosions, which result from poorly maintained BBQs.
+Typically it’s about gas fires, not explosions, which result from poorly maintained gas BBQs.

 The real culprit is typically the hose or gas regulator.

-How can you be sure your equipment is in good shape?
+How can you be sure your gas BBQ is in good shape?

-You should inspect the gas regulator for damage, paying special attention to the part that screws into the gas cylinder.
+You should inspect the gas regulator for damage, paying special attention to the part that screws into the BBQ gas bottle.

 It should be clean, undamaged and if it has rubber O-rings, they also need to be undamaged.